-The next session starts on September 16th!
+The next beginner session starts on September 29th, 2019!
 The session has 7 classes (each class is 2-hour long) with a recital performance on the last day.
-Fee for the entire session is $200.
+Fee for the entire session is $215.
+Find out more about our classes here!

 THE KAORU WATANABE TAIKO CENTER preserves, teaches, and promotes various styles of Japanese contemporary and traditional music, with a focus on the shinobue bamboo flutes and Japanese percussion, including the taiko drum.
 Part of this mission includes fostering a community of practitioners, scholars and admirers of Japanese performing arts.